Welcome to today's edition of the Rush 24-7 podcast.

 There could be no bottom here.

-Well, what I would what I will say are just two things.
+Well, what I will say, there are just two things.

-One is that I am just tired of hearing billionaires described as job creators because John Paulson created not one job in 15 years ago.
+One is that I am just tired of hearing billionaires described as job creators because John Paulson created not one job in the world.

 That's because tax rates at this level are too high.